Skip to Content

 • If your application includes an outdoor patio, you must include a site plan of the business.

-Please visit the Durham Region Health's website for more information.
+Please visit Durham Region Health's website for more information on how to obtain approval from the health department.

 Special Occasion Permits

-All Special Occasion Permits (S.O.P.) must be completed on the A.G.C.O.'s online portal.
-For help to determine which type of S.O.P. you require, please see the A.G.C.O.'s Special Occasion Permit Application Guide or contact the A.G.C.O. at 416-326-8700.
+All Special Occasion Permits (S.O.P.) must be completed on the Alcohol Gaming Commission of Ontario's online portal.
+For help determining which type of S.O.P. you require, please see the A.G.C.O.'s Special Occasion Permit Application Guide or contact the A.G.C.O. at 416-326-8700.

 Public Events require the municipality to deem the event an event of municipal significance.